 All students of the Academy will receive entry to an exclusive training group moderated by the trainers for continued support, feedback, and learning.
-Additionally, all students will receive first entry to future advanced skills training courses such as the planned week long advanced skills and business course, and weekend skills building courses or retreats.
+Additionally, all students will receive first entry to future advanced skills training courses such as the planned three-day advanced skills classes, and weekend advanced skills building courses or retreats.

-Our first in-person Academy is planned for October 11 - October 14th, 2019.
+Our first in-person Academy for 2020 is scheduled for January 31 - February 3rd, 2020.
 This will encompass skills in the Week One Syllabus described below.
 We will have limited spaces in order to maximize the learning experience for each student.
 Students will be invited to bring up to three dogs to work with while learning the training process.

-Additionally, a Virtual Academy is in the works (planned for early 2020) to allow for Distance Learning for students who can not travel to the site, or be away from other duties for a long period of time.
+Additionally, a Virtual Academy is in the works (planned for March 2020) to allow for Distance Learning for students who can not travel to the site, or be away from other duties for a long period of time.
+The advanced skills classes will also be offered as distance learning classes, as well.
 We are very excited to be planning these opportunities so we can open up the world of nosework to more trainers and their students.

 If you have questions, please use the contact form and we will be happy to talk to you.
 We understand this is a big investment of your time and money and want you to be completely comfortable when making a decision about joining us.